Bingi-Man/Debian-Xfce-Tweaks/README.md

 sudo usermod -aG audio $USER

-1.9 (Renumbered) Allow members of group sudo to execute any command
+### 1.9 Allow members of group sudo to execute any command

-WARNING: The original tutorial suggests using NOPASSWD: ALL.
-This is generally not recommended for security reasons.
-It's better to require a password for sudo.
-The original instructions are included below, but be aware of the risk.

-Bash
+**WARNING:** This step significantly reduces system security.
+Understand the implications before proceeding.
+It allows any user in the `sudo` group to execute *any* command without a password.

 sudo nano /etc/sudoers

+Locate the line:

-Original (Insecure): Replace %sudo   ALL=(ALL:ALL) ALL with:
+%sudo   ALL=(ALL:ALL) ALL

+And replace with:

 %sudo   ALL=(ALL:ALL) NOPASSWD: ALL

-Recommended (More Secure):  Leave the line as it is, or if it's not present, add:

-%sudo   ALL=(ALL:ALL) ALL

-Bash

-reboot
+Reboot

-Step 2: Essential Utilities and Desktop Configuration
+## Step 2: Essential Utilities and Desktop Configuration

-Install essential utilities and configure your desktop environment.
+Install essential utilities and configure the desktop environment.

-2.1 Install Essential Utilities:
+### 2.1 Install Essential Utilities

-Bash

 sudo apt install acpid dbus-x11 accountsservice apt-transport-https ca-certificates curl software-properties-common -y